Coffee not so bad after all?

 Of the 8,412 participants who underwent MRI heart scans and infrared pulse wave tests, the research showed that moderate and heavy coffee drinkers were most likely to be male, smoke, and consume alcohol regularly.

 “Understanding the impact that coffee has on our heart and circulatory system is something that researchers and the media have had brewing for some time.
 There are several conflicting studies saying different things about coffee, and it can be difficult to filter what we should believe and what we shouldn’t.
-This research will hopefully put some of the media reports in perspective, as it rules out one of the potential detrimental effects of coffee on our arteries.” – Professor Metin Avkiran
+This research will hopefully put some of the media reports in perspective, as it rules out one of the potentially detrimental effects of coffee on our arteries.” – Professor Metin Avkiran